Azure/azure-osconfig/docs/modules.md

 A MIM Component captures one specific OS configuration function, such as for example: running shell commands, configuring Wi-Fi, managing certificates, etc.

-MIM Components can be translated to to C++ namespaces, etc.
+MIM Components can be translated to C++ namespaces, etc.

 Modules in general only need to contain only one MIM component each.
 Sometimes, a second MIM component could be needed.
 For example, for Wi-Fi one MIM component could be Wi-Fi configuration and a second MIM component in support of the first but still separate could be Wi-Fi Certificates.